katharinalisalin/demo-bug-template/docs/contributing/index.md

 ### Before asking a question, reconsider:

 - Am I asking this question in the dedicated space, e.g., discussion board?
-- Is there an open discussion with the topic of my request?
+- Is there an open discussion on the topic of my request?
-- Does my question fit direction of the discussion, or should I open a new discussion?
+- Does my question fit the direction of the discussion, or should I open a new discussion?
 - Does my question leave room for discussion, or should it be a bug report?
 - Did I provide the community with all the necessary information to comprehend my request?
 - Have I checked if my question has been answered before?